Zyx-hol/Flexibility-score-tool-of-amino-acid/README.md

 # Flexibility-score-tool-of-amino-acids
-A tool which can scores residues in protein based on R.
+A tool which can score residues in protein based on R.